darlanmendonca/generator-bitch/README.md

 A simple generator (for Yeoman) to scaffolding web applications, just frontend stack.

-Writed in Ecma Script 6 (but you choose how you want your application, in Ecma Scrit 6, or 5).
+Writed in Ecma Script 6!!

 If you use old versions of this module, maybe you want create an Node.js Api.
 This stack is migrated to a new module called [generator-nude](https://github.com/darlanmendonca/generator-nude).